UserK93/Angular-Frontend/README.md

-Just a simple application to delete, add, edit or add prouducts, with Spring Security using Spring as Backend and Angular as Frontend
+Just a simple application to delete, add, edit or add prouducts, with Spring Security using Spring as Backend and Angular as Frontend.
+Master-1 contains the Frontend Directory and Master-2 the Backend